XueYingLin/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A: DOM is Documnet Object Model.

 2. What is an event?

+A: An event is help users to access or interact to webpages that is decided based on the related HTML file and the related css files.

 3. What is an event listener?

+A: An event listener is a procedure in JS to wait for events happen by inprementing mousedown, click etc.

 4. Why would we convert a NodeList into an Array?

+A: NodeList is an array like, but it is not, which means it doesn't have all array method's properties.
+Coverting the NideList into an array can help it be used with array methods.

 5. What is a component?

+A: It is independent and reusable codes.

 ### Git Set up